ViktorTorp/SemEval2020-TC/README.md

-# DiSaster at SemEval-2020 Task 11
+# Team DiSaster at SemEval-2020 Task 11
 ## Combining BERT and hand-crafted features for Identifying Propaganda Techniques in News Media

 by